 Such technology is already changing the way we live, work, and play.
-That’s why forward-thinking manufacturers are preparing for a new era of production in which human workers no longer operate machines; they collaborate with them.
-After all, in an age of “smart” phones, “smart” homes, and “smart” cars, it’s only a matter of time before we have “smart” factories, too.
+That’s why forward-thinking manufacturers are preparing for a new era of production.
+It will be one in which human workers no longer operate machines; they collaborate with them.
+After all, in an age of “smart” phones, “smart” homes, and “smart” cars, it’s only a matter of time before we have “smart” factories.

 Here are a few examples of what Industry 4.0 manufacturing looks like:

 • Utilizing big data to streamline processes.
-Instead of merely operating according to a set of programmed instructions, machines optimize processes in real time by continually acquiring and analyzing sensory data at multiple points along the production line.
-A high level of inter-connectivity between machines enables them to leverage the power of distributed computing to establish complex metric histories, contextualize data at particular capture points, and correlate fluctuations in data against historical benchmarks.
-Plants therefore see improved recovery rates and reduced input costs as machinery automates routine QC checks and procedural adjustments.
+For instance, machines can now optimize processes in real time.
+This occurs instead of operating according to a set of programmed instructions.
+They do this by continually analyzing sensory data at many points during production.
+Inter-connectivity between machines lets them use distributed computing to improve productivity.
+This means they can establish complex metric histories, contextualize data at particular capture points, and correlate fluctuations in data against historical benchmarks.
+Machinery automates routine QC checks and procedural adjustments.
+As a result, plants see improved recovery rates and reduced input costs

 • Digitally mapping physical entities for better design and process engineering.
-In much the same manner as 3D modeling enables a user to predict the output of a 3D printer, Industry 4.0 technology models physical interactions between machines in cyberspace, enabling a plant’s equipment to prototype and “test run” its production environment digitally–without wasted assets.
-Errors can be more accurately anticipated and addressed in the engineering stage rather than at the point of production, and product designs can be optimized against equipment capabilities.
+Industry 4.0 technology models physical interactions between machines.
+This works in much the same way as 3D modeling predicts the output of a 3D printer.
+This lets a plant’s equipment prototype and “test run” its production environment digitally.
+As a result, assets aren’t wasted.
+Errors can be anticipated and addressed in the engineering stage rather than at the point of production.
+Also, product designs can be optimized against equipment capabilities.

 • Enhancing personnel performance through more intuitive human-machine interfaces.
-Biometrics, voice recognition, and augmented and virtual reality technology enable more contextualized delivery of information to human workers.
-This improves real-time decision-making, reduces simple human errors, and automates record-keeping as employees go about their jobs.
-Increasingly, humans and machines interact according to a collaborative model as the unilateral “operator-tool” mindset becomes obsolete.
+Biometrics, voice recognition, and virtual and augmented reality technology delivers actionable information to human workers.
+This improves real-time decision-making, reduces human errors, and automates record-keeping.
+Increasingly, humans and machines interact according to a collaborative model.
+Yes, the unilateral “operator-tool” mindset becomes obsolete.

-Those are some monumental developments, and they represent a sea change in how manufacturers may be doing business in coming decades.
-It won’t be an overnight transition, of course, but for many, it’s not a question of whether we’re moving in this direction, but of how quickly we’ll get there.
-Manufacturers need to be ready, or they’ll be left behind.
-We’re committed to helping you stay informed, because navigating this emerging landscape requires visionary courage and a little help from seasoned partners who know the terrain.
-Be sure to get in touch if you have questions about how automation technology can help you stay ahead of the curve.
+Those are some monumental developments.
+They represent a sea change in how manufacturers may be doing business in coming decades.
+It won’t be an overnight transition, of course.
+But for many, it’s not a question of whether we’re moving in this direction, but of how quickly we’ll get there.
+Even so, manufacturers need to be ready, or risk being obsolete.